-FAQs were updated on 11th January 2021 – Payments to be now made around April.
+Payments to be now made around May 2021.

 The Money Shop Redress Claim:

-On 1st October I received an email from The Money Shop, who also traded as The Money Shop, Payday Express, Payday UK, and Ladder Loans – or one the companies which it owns.
+On 1st October I received an email from The Money Shop, who also traded as The Money Shop, Payday Express, Payday UK, and Ladder Loans – or one of the companies which it owns.
 It was finally to confirm their decision on whether to uphold my claim and to confirm a redress amount claim.
 I was shocked at how much this totalled.
-Having written about Wonga and also Wage Day Advance – I wasn’t looking for a large redress claim, but this sum exceeded both of my former claims.
+Having written about Wonga and also Wage Day Advance – this sum exceeded both of my former claims.
 If anything, this was really upsetting, given that I was made fully aware of the extent of the debt I had got myself into over the years, and will never get back.
-Let me know how you are feeling about this too?
+I paid £7,906.25 in interest with just this payday loan provider.

 Total Redress Claim Amount: £11,458.40